4rft5/NavidroFM/README.md

    The path for `/your/music/library` can be set to the same path as Navidrome uses.
 The tool makes its own folder `navidrofm` in which it places its downloaded songs.

-   The volume for `cookies.txt` is optional but [(Cookies are highly recommended)](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies).
    ```
        volumes:
       - /your/music/library:/music